christianfarls/cmz25_final_project/README.md

 ## Overview

-This Verilog module simulates a parking lot with basic functionalities for entering and exiting the lot.
+This Verilog module simulates a parking lot with functionalities for entering and exiting the lot.
 The system uses a finite state machine (FSM) to control the entry and exit gates, validate passcodes, and maintain the car count in the lot.
 The parking lot has a fixed maximum capacity, and only valid passcodes can allow cars to enter.
 The system also ensures that a car can exit the lot if there is at least one car present.

 ### Key Features